biero-el-corridor/APOP-Crackers/README.md

 - the MD5 hash value of the stamp + password

-  - the hash is in the Post Office Protocol in the APOP bsmith sections
+  - the hash is in the Post Office Protocol in the APOP bsmith section

   - ex: 4ddd4137b84ff2db7291b568289717f0